Blog Layout

 Under the California landlord tenant laws, a landlords' responsibilities include:

-• Letting a prospective tenant know of all required disclosures and local rent control laws before they can rent your dwelling unit.
+• Letting a prospective tenant know of all required disclosures and local rent control laws and costs before they can rent your dwelling property.

-• Preparing a lease agreement that conforms to all laid-out laws including when and how a tenant can pay rent and when and if a rent increase could occur.
+• Preparing a lease agreement that conforms to all laid-out laws including when and how a tenant can pay rent and when you raise rent or if a rent increase could occur.

 • Providing your residential tenant with a rental property that meets all the local and state codes and avoids housing discrimination.

-• Ensuring to provide the California tenant proper notice before accessing their rental unit.
+• Ensuring to provide the California tenant proper notice before accessing their housing property.

 • Ensuring a deposit is stored correctly under California laws.

-• Legal lease term termination under the laws if tenants fail to uphold their responsibilities.
+• Legal lease term termination under the laws if residents fail to uphold their responsibilities.

-• Abide by the state rent control laws and the legal eviction process.
+• Abide by the state rent control laws and the legal eviction process for all rent increases.

 If landlords fail in any of these responsibilities, California landlords or property owners may face legal recourse from the tenant.